 Ajeng realised that she was struggling to collect access for health care and mental health service and she wants to provide mental health awareness into mainstream media.
 She records her service in her blog and podcast in Bahasa Indonesia to raise awareness about mental health and self-care.
 “The body is a great tool to manage what the spirit truly wants.”

-For the complete schedule of classes, check the daily-classes page.
+For the full schedule of classes, click below.